YDaiLab/scRegulate/README.md

 scRegulate works with `.h5ad` files (AnnData format).
 Input files should contain gene expression matrices with proper normalization.

 **Q7: How do I cite scRegulate?**
-See the [Citation](#citation) section above for the latest reference and preprint link.
+See the [Citation](#citation) section below for the latest reference and preprint link.

 ## Citation